aliasgarlabs/EE4486-Project1/README.md

 ## Approach number 2

 In this approach, we use the exponent/ log property.
-We first find the log of real number x using the in-built Math.log() method.
-The result is then passed as an argument to built-in exponential function Math.exp().
+We first find the log of real number x using the in-built Math.log(double) method.
+The result is then passed as an argument to built-in exponential function Math.exp(double).

 ## Installation